oduerr/hsk/README.md

 ## Disclaimer

 This is a work in progress!
 Probably too much have been done with AI coding Agents.
-The Data Model is quite patchy, it works but before adding new features to the Data Model a thorough review is needed.
+The Data Model is quite patchy, it (kind of) works but before adding new features to the Data Model a thorough review is needed

-Lightweight, offline flashcard app for Chinese HSK vocabulary.
-Front-first flow: you see English first; on Reveal you get Hanzi + Pinyin.
-No build tools or servers required.
+_This is an experimental learning project; it stores all data locally in your browser and uses some third-party APIs (see [Privacy](#privacy))._

 ## Quick start